Guide to writing a successful abstract

 How to submit an abstract

-c.
-Abstracts are required for all paper and posters.
-All abstracts must be submitted online by the deadline of Friday 31st May.
+- All abstracts must be submitted online by midday.
+See the website for more details.
 Submissions will not be accepted after this date.

-a.
-Log in to the submission system when your abstract is completed and ready to be submitted.
+- Log into the submission system when your abstract is completed and ready to be submitted.

-c.
-Submitting an abstract is a multi step process.
+- Submitting an abstract is a multi-step process.
 Each step asks several questions:

-Step 1: Enter the full title of your submission in no more than 50 words
+Step 1: Enter the full title of your submission in no more than 20 words.

 Step 2: Choose your preferred means of presentations – poster, oral or either

-Step 4: Enter your authors and their institutions
+Step 4: Enter the author(s) and their institutions

-Step 8: Review your submission before clicking the submit button or saving as a draft
+Step 6: Review and save your submission before clicking the submit button or save as a draft

 Amending a submission

-Should you need to amend your abstract after you have submitted this please contact the Conference Secretariat, email@example.com.
+Should you need to amend your abstract after you have submitted it, please contact the Conference Secretariat, email@example.com.